paultopia/casebook-14amend/working-copy.md

 Doesn't everything the government does deprive someone of something?
 After all, when they pass a law that says "no driving over sixty-five," that deprives me of the liberty to go really fast.
 When they impose income taxes, they deprive all of us of property.
 When the city demands that homeowners get a permit before building a shed on their land, it arguably deprives homeowners of both liberty and property.
 Does everyone get a hearing in all of these cases?

-So how come I don't get a hearing before the IRS makes the University take a third of my salary out of my paycheck every month?
-Think about this question.
+A good example to ponder in order to work through this question is: how come I don't get a hearing before the IRS makes the University take a third of my salary out of my paycheck every month?
 We will see that the key reason revolves around the difference between individualized action and a general law, applicable to the whole community.
 And we will also see that this distinction tracks a more basic difference between legislation and judicial/executive action.

 **An algorithm for PDP problems**